naghamo/COOK-E-Multi-Agent/README.md

 ```bash
 python app.py
 ```
-The server will start locally, usually at:(the link will be in the terminal output)
+The server will start locally, usually at:(the link will be in the terminal output .e.g Running on http://127.0.0.1:5000)

 [http://localhost:5000](http://localhost:5000)